DocBuzz/cryptoTaxSheets-master/README.md

   - (+PRO TIP+  From command line, if you're in the same directory as the files, you can just type "python 1" and press the TAB button, and same with "python 2" (TAB key))

-(5) If you need to add some transactions that were made outside of the 4 supported exchanges, the first script will automatically create a file called "add-manual-transactions.xlsx" for you to add any transactions made outside the 4 supported exchanges.
-Include as much info as possible, and then run Step 1-Merge again.
+(5) If you need to add some transactions that were made outside of the 4 supported exchanges, the first script will automatically create a file called "add-manual-transactions.xlsx" for you to add any transactions made outside the ~5 supported exchanges.
+Include as much info as possible, and then run 'python 1-merge_crypto_txs.py' again.
 This will ensure that ALL your transactions make it to the master transaction file, and then give you the most true and accurate profit/loss calculations for all the different accounting methods.

 __________________